-These amendments will not require any significant change to current practice, but should facilitate improved financial statement disclosures.
-The Corporation intends to adopt these amendments in its financial statements for the annual period beginning on January 1, 2016.
+The Corporation will adopt the amendments to IAS 12 in its financial statements for the annual period beginning on January 1, 2017.
 The Corporation does not expect the amendments to have a material impact on the financial statements.

 IFRS 15 Revenue from Contracts with Customers